Skip to main content

 Do I need EPA RRP-certified painters for my older North End home?

-Federal law requires EPA RRP-certified work practices for any renovation, repair, or painting work in homes built before 1978 — and that includes virtually every pre-1980 North End home.
-RRP requires containment of work area, dampened sanding to minimize dust, HEPA vacuuming, proper waste disposal, and posted warnings.
-Iron Crest is RRP certified and uses RRP-compliant practices on every pre-1978 project.
+Yes — federal law requires EPA RRP-certified work practices for any renovation, repair, or painting in homes built before 1978, which is nearly every property in the North End District.
+RRP requires plastic-sheet containment of the work area with sealed door barriers, dampened wet-paste scraping rather than dry sanding, HEPA-filter vacuuming throughout, lead-safe waste disposal, and posted warning signage.
+Iron Crest is RRP certified and uses RRP-compliant practices on every pre-1978 District project — built into pricing rather than treated as a surprise add-on.
 Hiring a non-certified painter for work in a lead-paint home is a federal violation and exposes both contractor and homeowner to liability.

-Should I paint over my original Craftsman stained woodwork?
+Should I paint over my original Craftsman stained fir trim?

-What's the difference in cost for an older home vs a newer home paint job?
+What's the difference in cost for a pre-1925 plaster-walled bungalow vs newer drywall home?

-How long does a whole-house North End paint job take?
+How long does a whole-house paint job take on a North End Craftsman bungalow?

-Can you match the original Craftsman color palette?
+Can you match an original Craftsman or Tudor period color palette?

-Do you do plaster repair as part of interior painting?
+Do you do plaster-skim coating as part of interior painting?

-Yes — substantially, especially in the North End where buyers are attentive to home presentation.
-A well-executed whole-house repaint in period-appropriate colors typically returns 110–140% of cost at sale (one of the highest ROI improvements of any home project).
-Critical: choosing colors that read as current and tasteful rather than personalized to your specific taste, and using premium paint that doesn't show roller marks or color variation.
-Bad paint (cheap product, sloppy execution) can actually hurt resale by suggesting the home hasn't been well-cared-for.
+Yes — substantially.
+North End buyers are attentive to home presentation and pay premiums for properly updated historic homes.
+A well-executed whole-house repaint in period-appropriate colors typically returns 110–160% of cost at sale on pre-1925 Hyde Park, 13th Street, or Camel's Back bungalow stock — one of the highest-ROI improvements available short of comprehensive remodel scope.
+Critical: choosing colors that read as period-current and tasteful rather than personalized to specific taste, preserving original Craftsman stained trim where intact, using premium paint that doesn't show roller marks.
+Bad paint (cheap product, sloppy execution, painted-over original trim) actively hurts resale by signaling deferred care and irreversible damage to original architectural features.

 Ready to start your North End interior painting project?